The heavens are trying to teach me something, it seems.

-I see all of this, and I realize: There is still a place for great art in this world.
-Still a place for people who think outside the box, for misfit artists like me.
+I see all of this, and I realize something: There is still a place for great art in this world.
+Still a place for people who think outside the box, for misfit artists like me… and maybe you.

 But none of that matters to them.
 Because they're creating art.
 And while the “reward” may never come, they will leave a legacy.

 Art allows us to see the invisible, to call forth light in a world shrouded in darkness.
 It speaks to that most real part of ourselves we've forgotten.
 It transcends circumstance and gives perspective.

 We can't face great art and not be changed.
 And the world most definitely needs to change — for the better.
 What will do the job?

 - Politics won't do it.
 Laws and regulations aren't enough to transform human hearts.